Lawrence Moon

 Brief Biography

-Dr. Lawrence Moon is a Lecturer and Principal Investigator at the Wolfson Centre for Age-Related Diseases @ King’s College, London (University of London).
+Dr. Lawrence Moon is a University Reader (Associate Professor) and Principal Investigator at the Wolfson Centre for Age-Related Diseases @ King’s College, London (University of London).

 His research aims to identify methods for promoting axon growth and recovery of function after spinal cord injury and stroke.

-2010 to date: Lecturer, Department of Pharmacology & Principal Investigator, Wolfson Centre for Age-Related Diseases, King's College London.
+2010 - 2012: Lecturer, Department of Pharmacology & Principal Investigator, Wolfson Centre for Age-Related Diseases, King's College London.

 2005 - 2010: Research Councils UK Academic Fellow.Wolfson Centre for Age-Related Diseases, King's College London.